RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 11. `_is_timestamps_updated`: boolean; True if timestamps have been altered from original data values, default False
 12. `_timesync_data`: TimeSync object; contains information about the station's timing values.
 Refer to the [Timesync Documentation](#timesync-and-offset-model) for more information
+13. `_event_data`: EventStreams object; contains information about events that the station has detected.
+Refer to the [Events Documentation](#events) for more information
-13. `_use_model_correction`: boolean; if True, time correction is done using OffsetModel functions, otherwise correction is done by adding the best offset from the OffsetModel (also known as the model's intercept value or the best offset from TimeSync).  default True 14.`_correct_timestamps`: boolean; if True, corrects the timestamps of the data.  default False 15.`_gaps`: List of Tuples; pairs of timestamps indicating start and end times of gaps.
+14. `_use_model_correction`: boolean; if True, time correction is done using OffsetModel functions, otherwise correction is done by adding the best offset from the OffsetModel (also known as the model's intercept value or the best offset from TimeSync).  default True 14.`_correct_timestamps`: boolean; if True, corrects the timestamps of the data.  default False 15.`_gaps`: List of Tuples; pairs of timestamps indicating start and end times of gaps.
 Times are not inclusive of the gap.
 Set by reading the data.  default empty list.
-14. `_fs_writer`: FileSystemWriter, stores the information used to save the data to disk.
+15. `_fs_writer`: FileSystemWriter, stores the information used to save the data to disk.
 Defaults to not saving and using the current directory.
-15. `_errors`: RedVoxExceptions, class containing a list of all errors encountered when creating the station.
+16. `_errors`: RedVoxExceptions, class containing a list of all errors encountered when creating the station.
     This is set by the SDK.  default empty RedVoxExceptions

 _[Table of Contents](#table-of-contents)_